223kazuki/blog/resources/2018-10-06-ipfs-clojurescript.md

  - integrant
 ---

-Recentry I had a chance to use IPFS when I developed Ethereun DApp.
+Recently I had a chance to use IPFS when I developed Ethereun DApp.
 So I played with it.

 Repository
 https://github.com/223kazuki/ipfs-chain